darktang3nt69/knowledge-base/My Cheat Sheets/Terraform/Terraform CLI.md

-`terraform apply refresh=false` | Do not reconcile state file with real-world resources `terraform apply --parallelism=5` | Number of simultaneous resource operations `terraform refresh` | Reconcile the state in Terraform state file with real-world resources `terraform providers` | Get informatino about providers used in the current configuration
+`terraform apply refresh=false` | Do not reconcile state file with real-world resources `terraform apply --parallelism=5` | Number of simultaneous resource operations `terraform refresh` | Reconcile the state in Terraform state file with real-world resources `terraform providers` | Get information about providers used in the current configuration
 ## Workspaces
 COMMAND | DESCRIPTION
 ---|---